Ch0p5h0p/Ch0p5h0p.github.io/_posts/2025-04-10-Diffie-Hellman.md

 ___

 ### Step 1: The large prime number
 Before you can do anything, you and Bob have to agree on a large prime number.
-Currently, a 2048 prime number is considered secure, so with a little bit of math, we can find out that a 2048 bit prime number would be a whopping **617 digits!** Yeah, have fun picking one of those.
+Currently, a 2048 bit prime number is considered secure, so with a little bit of math, we can find out that a 2048 bit prime number would be a whopping **617 digits!** Yeah, have fun picking one of those.
 But just so you're sure you've really picked a prime number, here's a nice way to tell:

 #### Euler's Totient
 > *As all the math nerds will tell you: No, This guy's name isn't pronounced "yoo-ler".
 It's pronounced "oiler".*